Facts and Figures for Informed Decisions

 Every 10 minutes, another person is added to the national organ transplant waiting list.
 By taking just a few minutes to register, one donor can potentially save eight lives through organ donation and improve the lives of 50 or more through tissue donation.
 There have been many medical technology advances but the demand for organ, eye and tissue donation still vastly exceeds the number of donors.

 It is important that everyone learn enough about donation to make an informed choice regarding their own end-of-life wishes.
-To successfully become a donor, it is important to register your first-person consent online or at the South Carolina Department of Motor Vehicles during the driver’s license and state ID process.
+To successfully become a donor, it is important to register your first-person authorization online or at the South Carolina Department of Motor Vehicles during the driver’s license and state ID process.
 You should also make your wishes known to those who are closest to you.

 Approximately 120,000 people in the U.S. are waiting for a life-saving organ transplant.
 That is more than fills the stands at Williams-Brice Stadium or Death Valley on game day.
 Approximately 1,000 people are on the South Carolina organ transplant waiting list and nearly 90% of those on the South Carolina.
 Transplant Waiting List are in need of a kidney.